dubugc/towerbans/_posts/2025-06-07-Leaderboard-Bans-Loophole.md

  But nothing changed. **SuSu was rank #1 again that same day.**

 ## 3. Leaderboard Loophole
-Each reappearance triggers more reports on players with leaderboard bans - a pattern clearly visible with what's going on with SuSu.
+Each reappearance triggers more reports on players with leaderboard bans - a pattern clearly visible with what's going on in Nix's thread.
-PixelTail used those additional new reports to justify further punishments like mutes and server bans - never questioning why a banned player was visible in the first place.
+PixelTail uses those additional new reports to justify further punishments like mutes and server bans - never questioning why a banned player was visible in the first place.

 In my own case, I was reported multiple times in **March 2024** for **cheating** my way onto the Laser Tag leaderboards **overnight**.